cazevedo/deep_learning_basics/README.md

 ##### feedforward_pytorch.py

-Feed-forward neural network using dropout regularization, implemented usign pytorch.
+Feed-forward neural network using dropout regularization, implemented using pytorch.

 ##### dynamic_programming.py

 Implementation of viterbi and forward-backward algorithms in order to predict the most likely weather, by knowing John's past activities (emission and transition probabilities can be found in the load_dataset() method).

+##### structured_perceptron.py

+Implementation of a structured perceptron, that takes advantage of the sequential structure of the characters (as they form words) in the OCR dataset.
+It makes use of the viterbi algorithm to perform the word prediction and keeps the perceptron weight update to improve both the unigram and the bigram weigths.

 ##### cnn.py